hdsu-bioquant/sincellTE_2022/index.md

-# [BC]<sup>2</sup> Tutorial - Defining genomic signatures with Non-Negative Matrix Factorization
+# SinCellTE 2022 Single-cell Epigenomics & Multi-omics integration

 ![](./The_end.png)

+Welcome to the **SinCellTE 2022 Single-cell Epigenomics & Multi-omics integration tutorial** This tutorial is divided in two sessions:
-Welcome to the **[BC]<sup>2</sup> Tutorial - Defining genomic signatures with Non-Negative Matrix Factorization** This tutorial will guide you through all the necessary steps to extract genomic signatures from high-dimensional data using Non-Negative Matrix Factorization (NMF).
+- On the first session we will guide you through all the necessary steps to perform a complete analysis of single-cell chromatin accessiblity (scATAC-seq) data, from raw files to inferring enrichment of transcription factors.

-The tutorial will run over one complete day **(Monday, 13 September 2021)** from 9:00 am to 4:00 pm.
+- On the second session we will focus on different strategies to combine scATAC-seq data with scRNA-seq data, from assays where both madalities were measured from the same cell.

 ******
 ## Tutors